srpedlar-cmd/active-directory-home-lab/README.md

-# active-directory-home-lab
+# Active Directory Home Lab

 ## Project Overview

-This project demonstrates the deployment and configuration of a Windows Server 2022 Active Directory home lab using Oracle VirtualBox.
-The lab simulates common Help Desk and System Administrator tasks, including Active Directory Domain Services installation, Organizational Unit (OU) creation, user account management, and security group administration.
+This project documents the deployment and configuration of a Windows Server 2022 Active Directory Home Lab built in Oracle VirtualBox.
+The lab demonstrates common Help Desk and System Administrator tasks performed in an enterprise environment.

 ## Technologies Used

 - Windows Server 2022
 - Active Directory Domain Services (AD DS)
 - DNS